gabides/LTM-Engine/README.md

 The interface is being implemented for OSX with Swift language in another project, and the detection/recognition runs in an independent app.

-Year-long project with Louis Lenief at CentraleSupélec (2018) and the Facial Analysis Synthesis and Tracking (FAST) research team.

 Usage:
+./LTM-Engine
-./LTM-Engine [--inputname=<input video filename> this is the video you want to analyse] [--outputname=<output video filename> this is the path of the video you want to write] During execution:
+[--inputname=<input video filename> this is the video you want to analyse] = mandatory [--outputname=<output video filename> this is the path of the video you want to write] = optional (if not chosen the video will be writen to "OUT"+inputname
+[--color=<integer between 0 and 7> to choose the color in which to show the ME] = optional [--livedisplay=<true or false> to choose wether to show the video while its being processed] During execution:
 	Hit any key to quit.